MID-AUTUMN MOON FESTIVAL

 HOW VHC CELEBRATES

-The Vietnam Heritage Center celebrates the Mid-Autumn Moon Festival at Thomas Paine Park in downtown NYC.
+Since 2014, the Vietnam Heritage Center celebrated the Mid-Autumn Moon Festival at Thomas Paine Park in downtown NYC.
+In 2017, we have the opportunity to celebrate indoors near Union Square.
 We offer family-friendly cultural activities, traditional foods and performances.
 We also have a lantern-making activity where participants can create their own lanterns and walk in the lantern parade afterwards.